paul-thebaud/v-phone-input/README.md

 VPhoneInput requires `Vue@2` and `Vuetify@2` to be installed and working in your project.

+> VPhoneInput utilizes features of ES2015/2017 that require the need to use polyfills for
+> Internet Explorer 11 and Safari 9/10.

 ### Installation

 You can install this package though Yarn: